 However, assuming an issue is real, the other filter is whether it's controllable or uncontrollable.

 There are some things we can’t change.
 Live with them and move on.
 Instead, consider the impact they'll have and do something about that.

-Here's an example from business owners I work with – markets they operate in will change, sometimes quite dramatically, and, in most cases, they can’t do anything about it.
-Don’t waste energy bemoaning the fact.
-Look at how you can modify your business to lessen the impact or, even better, take advantage of the change.
-This requires a shift in mindset from always being the victim!
+Here's an example from business owners I work with – the markets they operate in will change, sometimes quite dramatically, and, in most cases, they can’t do anything about it.
+Wasting energy bemoaning the fact serves no value.
+Instead, look at how you can modify your business to lessen the impact or, even better, take advantage of the change.
+This requires a shift in mindset away from always being the victim!

 However, if the problem is "real" and "significant", can I suggest productivity is usually enhanced by dealing with it.

 There’s the story of the cow and the buffalo… cows are good at anticipating a storm, so they move away from it, only for the storm to catch up to them.
 Consequently, they spend more time caught in the "eye" of the storm.

 On the other hand, buffaloes wait for the storm to appear over the horizon and then, with all their energy, charge it.
 And, by doing so, they pass through, spending the least amount of time in the storm.

 Problems you keep moving away from will always catch up with you in the end!

 So, how heavy is your glass?